Next Article: Business Plan, Part 10 (Appendices)

 - Total Revenue (TR) equals Avg.
 Price (P) times the Number of items Sold (N); TR = P x N

 Calculate the fixed cost associated with doing business during this time.
-When the TR from sales equals the Total Cost of operations for that period, that is your break even point.
+When the TR from sales equals the Total Cost of operations for that period, that is your break-even point.
 You know what your fixed costs are.
 These do not vary each period unless you purchase more equipment or hire more people.
-Your variable costs change depending on the amount of resources used to produce and sell the product or service.
+Your variable costs change depending on the number of resources used to produce and sell the product or service.
 These calculations are taken from your original expense calculations.
-Now, given the Price of goods/service (or average price of a combination of goods/service) what is the volume of sales (N) that you will need to achieve this revenue break-even point.
+Now, given the price of goods/service (or the average price of a combination of goods/service) what is the volume of sales (N) that you will need to achieve this revenue break-even point.

 Calculations for Investors